gabrrodriguez/aws-cdk-demo/README.md

 > REFERENCE: [StackOverflow](https://stackoverflow.com/questions/48709423/unable-to-delete-cfn-stack-role-is-invalid-or-cannot-be-assumed)

 3. Validate that this works on CloudFormation, API Gateway, Lambda, & DynamoDB.
+If you check quick enough you will see CloudFormation `Delete In Progress` status, otherwise you can verify by the fact that your Stack, API gateway & endpoints, Lambda function, and DDB table are all now gone from the console.